mgallego/DucksboardBundle/README.md

 ## Use the bundle service

-The service has a service prepared to use.
+The bundle has a service prepared to use.
 Example:

 ```php
 $widget = $this->container->get('sfm.ducksboard.widget');